yunkunrao/tendermint.com/content/intro/getting-started/#02-first-abci-app.md

 curl -s 'localhost:46657/abci_query?data="name"&path=""&prove=false'
 ```

-Try some other transactions and queries to make sure everything is working.
+Try some other transactions and queries to make sure everything is working!

 ## Another Example - Counter